leapmotion/os-controls/src/components/library/README.md

   to change what resource something points to.
 However, use of std::shared_ptr may make this unnecessary.
   Then again, we probably don't want to make that architectural choice for people, and want our classes to be usable in many different paradigms.
-- Integrate Camera into existing code (Primitives), get rid of Projection, and replace the functionality of ModelView with SceneGraphNode's facilities.
+- Get rid of Projection, and replace the functionality of ModelView with SceneGraphNode's facilities.
   ModelView's operations (Rotate, Scale, Translate, etc) will need to be provided.
-- Take out the temporary "using namespace Leap::GL" statements everywhere.
 - Abstracting the choice of a particular linear algebra library (Eigen in our case) out.
   This will require some prototyping and code review.
 - Unit tests (this depends on SDLController or whatever is needed to create a GL context;